reduxframework/redux-framework/extendify-sdk/readme.txt

 3. The Extendify library, as seen with the Twenty Twenty Two block theme

 == Changelog ==

+= 1.0.1 - 2022-10-20 =
+- Fixes a bug where page data was ignored

+= 1.0.0 - 2022-10-20 =
+- v1 release is here! 🚀
+- Improved loading of patterns in live previews
+- More templates and more site types to chose from
+- Improved compatibility with Extendable theme
+- Fixed issue where som users would see API errors randomly
+- Better handling of page redirects

 = 0.11.1 - 2022-10-08 =
 - Fix a bug where page data wasn't loading